xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 ## Product reviews: Multivendor store administrator experience

-The store administrator has full control over the "Product reviews" addon as a component of their X-Cart Multivendor store.
+The store administrator has full control over the "Product reviews" addon as a component of their Multivendor store.
 They can enable/disable this component via the **Installed Addons** section and adjust the addon settings via the settings pages for both the "Product reviews" and "Multi-vendor" addons.
 See:

    * {% link "Configuring the Product reviews addon" ref_45EGhRet %}
    * [Product reviews: Multivendor-specific configuration](#product-reviews--multivendor-specific-configuration)